 - Vertical Seams should be processed first as they are intended to be smoothed flat with the panel.
 Inside corners, floor, and ceiling joints are smoothed such that the seam sealer stands proud of the surface, which would require placement over any vertical seams that may interface with these joints. - 2.
-Material should be dispensed into each seam at a rate such that the seam is completely filled with sealant within the necessary open time for the sealant. - 3.
-Ensure that there is enough sealant in the cartridge to complete a full seam.
-Performing a cartridge change in the middle of a seam application could increase the risk of exceeding the open time of the sealant (Figure 17). - 4.
-If the seam has a large gap and/or cannot be filled by the sealant in one pass.
-A mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the seam sealant.
+Material should be dispensed into each seam at a rate such that the seam is completely filled with sealant but completed within the necessary open time for the sealant.
+It is recommended that sealant is installed in sections no longer than 3' for all panel length as a bench mark.
+Section length will vary dependent on environmental conditions at job site. - 3.
+It is recommended to pull dispensing gun away from bead during application. - 4.
+A good technique is to add a small horizontal piece of painters tape every 3' and ensure that there is enough sealant in the cartridge to complete a full seam.
+Performing a cartridge change in the middle of a seam application could increase the risk of exceeding the open time of the sealant (Figure 17).